relaycorp/ddos-report/src/content/docs/mitigations/reverse-proxies.md

-**These extend transport layer proxies to also protect the application layer from [application attacks](../overview.md#application-attacks)**, by filtering traffic based on the application layer protocol and firewall rules.
+**These extend transport layer proxies to also protect the application layer from [application attacks](../overview.md#application-attacks)**, by filtering traffic based on the application layer protocol.

 Application layer proxies are often called _layer 7 proxies_ or _L7 proxies_,
 in reference to the OSI model.